nikhilg/myplayer/README.md

 This OS codec is needed so that QMediaPlayer class can play aac,ogg files.

-Sample audio file are uploaded to google drive at location
+Sample audio file are uploaded to google drive at location.

+Make sure that these files are unzipped at location C:\SkyLife\AudioFiles

 https://drive.google.com/file/d/1CiaWzDBUX84KnxtdbG-JFMxEdx4L2-4x/view?usp=sharing